autowarefoundation/autoware-documentation/docs/design/autoware-architecture/perception/index.md

   - Vehicle motion information: Includes the ego vehicle's position.
 - **From Map**
   - Vector Map: Contains all static information about the environment, including lane aria information for filtering unkown objects outside lane and the locations of traffic lights.
-  - Point Cloud Map: compare map filterに使用
+  - Point Cloud Map: The Perception Component uses Point Cloud Map for compare map filter.

 ### Output from the perception component